joaopalmeiro/reading-notes/machine-learning/README.md

     - "During training, randomly set some activations to 0".
     - "Forces network to not rely on any 1 node".

+#### Lecture 2: Deep Sequence Modeling

+- Applications:
+  - "One to One: Binary Classification".
+  - "Many to One: Sentiment Classification".
+  - "One to Many: Image Captioning".
+  - "Many to Many: Machine Translation".
+- "Neurons with Recurrence".
+The output will depend not only on the input but also on the past memory.
+"The cell state (...) depends on the current input and (...) on the prior cell states."

 ---

 ## Papers